What Is SushiSwap (SUSHI)?

 In September 2020, SUSHI holders voted to change the SUSHI emission schedule and impose a max supply.
 These changes and the ability to make other improvements, thereby affecting the future earning potential of the protocol itself, could ultimately stimulate demand for the token and drive up SUSHI price and market cap.

-How Many SushiSwap (SUSHI) Coins Are There In Circulation?
+How Many SushiSwap (SUSHI) Coins Are in Circulation?

 There was no premine for SUSHI – it started out with a supply of zero and began being minted at Ethereum block number 10,750,000.
 For the first 100,000 blocks (about 2 weeks), 1000 SUSHI were minted per block to incentivize early adopters of the protocol.
 For each subsequent block number after that period, 100 SUSHI were created.